microchip-pic-avr-examples/pic18f56q71-led-current-control-opamp/README.md

 # Operational Amplifier (OPA) — LED Current Control with OPA, ADC and PWM Using the PIC18F56Q71 Microcontroller with MCC Melody

 This code example demonstrates how to control the LED current using a Pulse-Width Modulation (PWM) signal, an Operational Amplifier (OPA) and the Analog-to-Digital Converter (ADC).
-The LED in series with a current limiting resistor are connected to the drain of an 2N7000 N-channel MOSFET and supplied from 5V.
+The LED in series with a current limiting resistor are connected to the drain of an 2N7000 N-channel MOSFET and they are powered by a 5V supply.
 The source of the transistor is connected to ground through a shunt resistor.
-A PROTO Click board is used to assemble the previously described circuit.
+This circuit assembly is facilitated by the use of a PROTO Click board™.
 A PWM signal is used to drive the gate of the transistor.
-The voltage drop across the shunt resistor is amplified and measured using the OPA, in Inverting Programmable Gain configuration, and the ADC, respectively.
+The voltage drop across the shunt resistor is amplified by the OPA, in Inverting Programmable Gain configuration, and measured by the ADC.
 The gain of the OPA is configured by enabling the built-in resistor ladder.
 A POT 3 Click board is used to set the LED current by altering the duty cycle of the PWM signal.
 Based on the maximum allowed LED current specific to the circuit, additional duty cyle adjustment is required to account for the LED's thermal runaway.
-The ADC is configured in Average Mode and Context Switching is used to read the outputs of the OPA and the potentiometer.
+The ADC is configured in Average mode and context switching is used to read the outputs of the OPA and the potentiometer.

 ## Related Documentation